AnotherWorkingNerd/LatentEye/README.md

 This is planned for a version at some future time and will take quite a bit of refactoring of the existing code to facilitate Localization.

 ## THANKS!
-_MANY_ Thanks got out to the following.
+_MANY_ Thanks go out to the following.
 Without them, LatentEye's would have never been opened.
 - [Rhys Yang](https://pypi.org/user/receyuki/) for [sd-prompt-reader](https://pypi.org/project/sd-prompt-reader/).
 - Riverbank Computing Limited and Phil Thompson for [PyQt6](https://www.riverbankcomputing.com/static/Docs/PyQt6/) - [https://www.riverbankcomputing.com](https://www.riverbankcomputing.com).
 - The icons used in LatentEye came from [SVGRepo](https://www.svgrepo.com).